heathhenley/AOC/2024/README.md

 EDIT2: cleaned up python part 2 more - thinking about how to do it in ocaml gave me a better idea of how to do in general I think, tbd

+### Day 4
+Scanning around a grid to look for words (it's a word search puzzle).
+At first I thought it would be really fast to just scan left/right, up/down, and then use the diagonal traverse to check for diagonal - it was running but not quite right (I know now I was off by about 20 in my real input so I must have missed a case).
+Switched it to check all directions when it finds an 'X' (part 1), then the same idea for part 2 (but with 'A' instead of 'X', and in the middle instead of in the start)